Joseph A. Ardner

 - Died September 15, 1935 in Cleveland, OH USA

-Joe "Old Hoss" Ardner was an Ohio boy who played twice for the Cleveland team.
-He came up first in 1884, a year of three leagues, and then a second time in 1890, another year when there were three leagues.
+Joe "Old Hoss" Ardner was an Ohio boy who played twice for the Cleveland team in the National League.
+He came up first in 1884 with the Cleveland Blues, a year of three leagues, and then a second time in 1890, this time with the Cleveland Spiders in another year when there were three major leagues.
 A second baseman, he was the regular in 1890.

 It was reported that he played indoor baseball in the winter of 1893, when it was very popular in Cleveland.
 A number of other major leaguers were on a team that may have been put together for one contest.
 Another of his off-season activities was working as a scene shifter at the Cleveland Opera House.